noder-ss/evildo/README.md

 ## EvilDO - Creditshifter for linux systems
-A tool that simply sets alias to sudo command, then sends captured passwords to Telegram bot(created by BotFather) and then covers up all the traces.
+A tool that simply sets alias to sudo command, then sends captured passwords and information to Telegram bot(created by BotFather) and then covers up all the traces.

 ![](assets/screenshot.png)